logpai/loghub/README.md

 ### Datasets download
 We host only a small sample (2k lines) of each log dataset on Github.
 If you are interested in these raw datasets, please download them [via Zenodo](https://doi.org/10.5281/zenodo.1144100).

-:telescope: We proudly announce that the loghub datasets have been downloaded [**90000+**](https://zenodo.org/record/3227177) times by more than [**380+ organizations**](https://github.com/logpai/loghub/wiki/Loghub) from both industry and academia.
+:bell: We proudly announce that the loghub datasets have attained [**90000+ total downloads**](https://doi.org/10.5281/zenodo.1144100) by more than [**450 organizations**](https://github.com/logpai/loghub/wiki/Loghub-download-list) from both industry and academia.

 ### Citation
-:bell: Please cite the following paper if you use the loghub datasets for research.
+Please cite the following paper if you use the loghub datasets for research.
 + Jieming Zhu, Shilin He, Pinjia He, Jinyang Liu, Michael R. Lyu.
 [Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics](https://arxiv.org/abs/2008.06448).
 IEEE International Symposium on Software Reliability Engineering (ISSRE), 2023.